spenserhale/open-transposh-wp-plugin/readme.txt

 Technology has been thoroughly tested on a large dynamic site with millions of monthly page views.
 Feel free to visit [Colnect](https://colnect.com "website for collectors"), the best site for collectors.

 == Installation ==

-1. Install and activate the plugin through the 'Plugins' menu in WordPress
+1. Install and activate the plugin through the Plugins menu in WordPress
 1. On the Language setting page - choose which languages you would like viewable, translatable and which language is currently used (default) by clicking and dragging
 1. On the Settings page - select which user roles can translate
 1. You may also elect to disable/enable the automatic translation mode